 Beyond the escalating phishing and denial of service attacks, she noted that internet connectivity was frozen across Europe when tens of thousands of satellite modems in Ukraine and elsewhere were hacked earlier this year.

-“I would say there’s a pretty regular sort of level of cyber aggression, and an unprecedented level of kinetic warfare.
+“I would say there’s a pretty regular sort of accuracy level of cyber aggression, and an unprecedented level of kinetic warfare.
 So, you can’t be comparing things or saying that things aren’t as bad as they could be,” she added.